aospapp/aosp/external/autotest/docs/user-doc.md

     [crbug/710629](https://bugs.chromium.org/p/chromium/issues/detail?id=710629),
-    'betty' is the only board regularly run through pre-CQ and CQ VMTest and so is the most likely to work at ToT. 'betty' is based on 'amd64-generic', though, so 'amd64-generic' is likely to also work for most (non-ARC) tests.
+    'betty' is the only board regularly run through pre-CQ and CQ VMTest and so is the most likely to work at ToT. 'betty' is based on 'amd64-generic', so 'amd64-generic' is likely to also work for most (non-ARC) tests.

 ## Result log layout structure